 The 9 Most Common Risk Factors For Stroke Are:

-- If you are over the age of 55 years.
+- Being over the age of 55 years.

-- If you have a family history of stroke or mini-stroke.
+- A family history of stroke or mini-stroke.

 - Having high blood pressure.